douglasgreen/news/2025/02/26/en.md

 ElevenLabs, a New York-based company, is revolutionizing the audiobook industry with its innovative AI technology.
 By offering a platform that allows authors to convert their written works into audiobooks at no cost, ElevenLabs is making it easier than ever for stories to reach a global audience.
 Authors can simply upload their text, choose from a vast library of AI-generated voices, and have their audiobook ready in minutes.
 This service not only saves time but also reduces the costs associated with traditional audiobook production.
 With the ability to distribute these audiobooks globally through the ElevenReader app, ElevenLabs is opening new doors for independent authors and publishers, making storytelling more accessible and diverse than ever before.

+### Toyota's Woven City: A Glimpse into the Future of Urban Living

+Toyota has completed the first phase of construction for its ambitious Woven City project, a futuristic urban development located at the base of Mount Fuji, Japan.
+This innovative city is designed as a living laboratory where residents, known as "Weavers," and companies, referred to as "Inventors," collaborate to explore new technologies and sustainable living practices.
+The city aims to redefine mobility by integrating the movement of people, goods, information, and energy in a seamless and environmentally friendly manner.
+With its human-centric design, Woven City is set to accommodate around 360 residents initially, expanding to 2,000 as the project progresses.
+The city will serve as a testbed for cutting-edge innovations, including autonomous vehicles, smart homes, and advanced energy solutions, all contributing to a more connected and sustainable future.

 ## Science

 ### Europe Unveils Cutting-Edge AI Weather Forecasting System